Access and Support

 How much can I apply for?

 You may apply for personal access costs for the team delivering the project.
 If this raises your funding request above £45,000 and is in line with Creative Scotland guidelines those costs will still be eligible for funding.
-For more information on what qualifies as personal access costs, visit the Access Support section of Creative Scotland’s website.
+You can read more about what qualifies as personal access costs on the Access Costs page on Creative Scotland's website.

 Looking for under £15,000?

-Consider Film Hub Scotland’s Film Exhibition Fund which has a simpler, faster application process.
+Consider Film Hub Scotland’s Film Exhibition Fund which has a simpler, faster application process and find information on other funding sources on the Funding for Film Exhibition page on our website .

 Co-Funding Requirements